Yoga & Yoga Therapy

 with Erica Bentley

-You can expect a well-rounded practice including movement through both seated and standing postures, playful challenges, and balancing breathwork in this moderately-paced class.
+You can expect a well-rounded practice including movement through both seated and standing postures, playful challenges, balancing breathwork & guided meditation in this moderately-paced class.

-Due to COVID-19, there will not be shared/borrowed supplies.
-I recommend bringing a yoga mat or beach towel and anything else you like to use.
-I will also have yoga straps available for purchase.
+Aside from chairs, there will not be shared/borrowed supplies.
+I recommend bringing a yoga mat, blocks, and anything else you like to have on hand for your practice.
+I will have yoga straps available for purchase for $5.

 Please also continue to join me for live public classes via Zoom: